NADOOIT/NADOO-MeshLink/README.md

 - **Enhanced Security and Privacy:** Implements advanced encryption and security protocols to safeguard communications within the network.

 ### Technology Stack
-- **Programming Language:** Python
+- **Programming Language:** Initially using Python, with a planned transition to Mojo for enhanced performance and scalability.
+This shift will enable running code from all languages supported by ZeroMQ, with efforts to add more language compatibility as needed.
 - **Network Communication:** Python's socket programming, STUN/TURN protocols, ZeroMQ for inter-process communications, and libp2p (Go implementation) for the core P2P networking.
+The transition to Mojo will include adaptations to these communication methods, maintaining and expanding language interoperability.
 - **Security:** TLS/SSL encryption, with additional layers of security for D2D communications.
+Security protocols will be adapted and maintained during the transition to Mojo and the integration of additional programming languages.
-- **Data Storage:** Localized data caching and management for efficient content distribution and decentralized storage.
+- **Data Storage:** Localized data caching and management for efficient content distribution and decentralized storage, with future enhancements in data handling with Mojo and support for multiple programming languages.

 ### Contributing
 We welcome contributions to NADOO MeshLink.
 For guidelines on how to contribute, please refer to `CONTRIBUTING.md`.